As a veterinarian I am frequently asked if rawhide is a safe treat for dogs to chew.

-FIRST, what is rawhide?
-Rawhide is dried cattle skin.
+What is rawhide?
+It is dried cattle skin.
 Finding a safe, good quality rawhide means our clients need to be educated.
 Have you ever opened a bag of rawhide and noticed an awful smell?
-This is because the skins have not been cleaned and have fat on them.
+The smell is fat because the skins weren’t adequately cleaned.
 Why are some rawhides ultra white?
 This is because imported rawhide has been treated with chemicals to prevent spoilage.
 These chemicals are toxic.
 Signs of toxicity could be vomiting, diarrhea, listless and decreased appetite.
 Rawhide manufactured in USA use refrigerated containers to prevent spoilage.

 Author: Dr. Karen Hoffman